sympy/sympy/doc/src/modules/solvers/solveset.rst

  * ``SymmetricDifference``

 The main reason for using sets as output to solvers is that it can consistently represent many types of solutions.
-For single variable case it can represent:
+For the single variable case it can represent:

- * No solution (by null set)
+ * No solution (by the empty set).

- * Finitely many solutions (by FiniteSet)
+ * Finitely many solutions (by ``FiniteSet``).

- * Infinitely many solutions, both countably and uncountably infinite solutions (using the ImageSet module) Interval
+ * Infinitely many solutions, both countably and uncountably infinite solutions (using the ``ImageSet`` module) .

+ * ``Interval``

- * There can also be bizarre solutions to equations like set of all rational number.
+ * There can also be bizarre solutions to equations like set of rational numbers.

-No other programmer's object (list, dictionary, python sets) provides the flexibility of mathematical sets which our sets module try to emulate.
+No other programmer's object (list, dictionary, generator python sets) provides the flexibility of mathematical sets which our sets module try to emulate.
 The second reason to use sets is that they are close to the entities which mathematician's deals with and it makes it easier to reason about them.
+Set objects conform to Pythonic conventions when possible, i.e., ``x in A`` and ``for i in A`` both work when they can be computed.
 Another advantage of using objects closer to mathematical entities is that the user won't have to "learn" our representation and she can have her expectations transferred from her mathematical experience.

-For multivariate case we are representing solutions as a set of points in a n-dimensional space and a point is represented by a FiniteSet of ordered tuple.
+For the multivariate case we represent solutions as a set of points in a n-dimensional space and a point is represented by a FiniteSet of ordered tuples, which is a point in `\mathbb{R}^n` or \mathbb{C}^n\.

-Please Note that, the General FiniteSet is unordered, but a FiniteSet with a tuple as it's first argument is ordered.
+Please note that, the general ``FiniteSet`` is unordered, but a ``FiniteSet`` with a tuple as it's only argument becomes ordered, Since a tuple is ordered.
+So the order in the tuple is mapped to a pre-defined order of variables, while returning solutions.

 For example:

  - ``FiniteSet(1, 2, 3) : {1, 2, 3}``   # Unordered
  - ``FiniteSet((1, 2, 3)) {(1, 2, 3)}``  # Ordered

-Why not use Dictionary as Output?
+Why not use dicts as output?

   Dictionary are easy to deal with programatically but mathematically they are not very precise and use of them can quickly lead to inconsistency and a lot